YounSooKimTech/YounSooKimTech/README.md

 ### 🤝 Connect with me
 <a href="https://www.linkedin.com/in/youn-soo-kim-7324b6235/"><img align="left" src="https://github.com/YounSooKimTech/YounSooKimTech/blob/main/icons/linkedin.png" alt="icon | LinkedIn" width="21px"/></a>

+- If you have a question, don't hesitate to reach out to me.

 ### 🔭 I’m currently working on **multiple projects, including United Nations Headquarters, Rutgers, and Conferences**

 - 🌱 I’m currently learning **data analysis for social science**